 Very briefly, but after Tirek drains Twilight, the color in her eyes go to dull grey.
 Once Discord gives her the medallion and it's revealed to be the final key needed to open the box, her eyes and those of her friends are returned to normal.

-Also happens to the rest of the Mane Mares and Discord when Tirek drains their magic.
-When they're locked in the cage, Spike is the only one whose eyes are normal.
+Also happens to the other ponies and Discord when Tirek drains their magic.
+When the mane characters are locked in the cage, Spike is the only one whose eyes are normal.

 It happens to Celestia, Luna, and Cadance, as well.
 If one watches closely as the Princesses are released and their magic is restored, their eyes are duller in color than when we saw them get sent to Tartarus, indicating they sensed when their magic became Tirek's, and lost hope.
 When their magic is returned, their eyes return to normal.